Red diamond: Origin of the red color

 Despite decades of research, scientists are still inconclusive to the source of red color in diamonds.
 It is believed that the cause of the pink color in pink diamonds is the origin of red color as well but in a more concentrated amount.
 The most accepted theory is during the diamond's formation, plastic deformation is caused in the crystal lattice structure.
 Some of the atoms are misplaced as the diamond moves up through its kimberlite deposit, and the intense pressure of this movement causes the varying shades of pinks, or reds, to appear.

 This lends credence to the hypothesis that red diamonds are dark pink diamonds, and why only one color intensity is possible.
 Red diamonds can be modified by the same secondary colors that can be found in pink diamonds as well.

 The red color can also be produced by irradiating a colorless diamond with high-energy particles and then annealing it at high pressures and high temperatures.

 Properties determining value

 Since red diamonds are classified as diamonds in every sense, they are also graded by the typical four Cs of Connoisseurship: Color, Clarity, Cut and Carat weight.
 Like with all fancy color diamonds, the Color attribute is considered the absolute most important characteristic of the diamond and is largely what determines its value.
 The next most important attribute is the diamond's carat weight, followed by its clarity, and cut.
 Given their rarity, red diamonds are among the most expensive gemstones on average.
 Red diamonds can cost at least US$1 million per carat, and most of the known specimens are less than half a carat.

-In 2023, a 1.21-carat fancy orangey red diamond sold at auction for US$1.76 million, setting a record price for a piece of jewelry at Heritage Auctions.